ucsb-cs184-f24/team05-GymFlow/team/sprint01/meet01.md

 Bryce: Updated my mac and XCode and was able to get my app running with no issues.
 Winston: Complete homework 1.
 Didn't run into any issues and was apple to get the app running properly.
 Nevin: Updating MacOs for Xcode
+Nandhan: Setup XCode and was able to build and run hello world app on ios 18.